linux development logo

 Burning the Ubuntu image

-Create Live USB with Windows
+Create the Windows Live USB

-First I download Windows 11, from the official downloads site.
+First I download Windows 11 from the official downloads page.
 ISO section, option Windows 11 (multi-edition ISO for x64 devices).
-I select the Product language and start the download (approx. 6.3GB).
+Pick the Product language and start the download (around 6.3 GB).

 cd Downloads